CSE237SP2021/project-tranqpill/README.md

 Currently, we have implemented a feature that notifies the users that the game has ended, however since we can't accept moves and make them this feature doesn't really work.
 We also have implemented a scanner that is trying to read in user input; the scanner works but the move parser method doesn't work at the moment.

 ##### How to compile and run the program
-./runCheckers.sh
+Navigate to the directory where the project is located and type ./runCheckers.sh
+This runs a script, which will automatically compile and run the project.

 ------------------------------------